ThiagoMaria-SecurityIT/sql-security-applications/README.md

 >[!NOTE]
 > 📌 AI-Assisted Code Notice
 > - The SQL in this repository was developed with the help of AI tools.
 > - It is intended for educational/demonstration purposes only—review and test thoroughly before any other use.

+>[!TIP]
+> - A YouTube video to explain how to use this repo is under progress
+> - Deadline is September, 2025

 This repository contains SQL scripts and database schemas for working with security information, including: